ZAM1997/House-Sale-Price-Penalized-Regression-XGBRegressor/README.md

 * **Bar Graph:** The bar graph provides the missing data percentage for the top 20 independent variables

 ### Ethical considerations:
 * **Math issues**:*** Few input columns have been transformed based on their contribution to the model and the categorical variables are subjected to Label Encoding.
-Hence, interpretation can be a hard
+Hence, interpretation can be a hard.
+Also, the concept of red-lining can cause bias with respect to Neighborhood
 * **Real World Risks**:
 * If this model is used to make business decisions, it might not be accurate due to the variable importance measure and can severly impact the outcome